example42/Example42-tutorials/slides/essentials/02_Language.md

   - In an External Node Classifier (Puppet DashBoard, the Foreman, Puppet Enterprise)

-  - Or retrieved from an Hiera backend
+  - In an Hiera backend

         $syslog_server = hiera(syslog_server)

 # Nodes

-  - A node is defined by hostname or certname
+  - A node is identified by the PuppetMaster by its **hostname** or **certname**

+  - You can decide what resources, classes and variables to assign to a node in 2 ways:

+    - Using Puppet language ( Starting from /etc/manifests/site.pp )

+        node 'web01' {
+          include apache
+        }

+    - Using an External Node Classifier (DashBoard, Foreman or custom scripts)

-  -  When a client connects a PuppetMaster builds the catalog for its hostname or certname
+  - When a client connects a PuppetMaster builds a **catalog** with all the resources to apply on the client

-  - The client